 There is a huge diversity of plants and animals

 Selection of good seeds and animals, year after year for generations in all parts of all countries, is the way we've got all our crops and farm animals.
 It is not natural selection the farmers do, but it has created a huge diversity of crops and farming animals adapted to the opportunities to live and grow where they are placed.
 The number of plant and animal species is important.
-Its biodiversity in a permaculture project is pointing into the future.
+Its biodiversity in a permaculture project that is pointing into the future.

 What is good for something is bad for something else

 Some elements of a permaculture project will grow well, while others will have poor growing conditions, so what is good for some crops is bad for other crops else, and it will change from year to year depending on especially weather conditions.
 So, if the production of apples is low one year, the same growth factor may produce many nuts in the same year, that is how nature is working.

 Apple trees that fit into the ecosystem and therefore grows by itself

 Example: I have looked at the wild apple trees around my place.
 Some of them grow very well and a few trees also produced good apples.

 I will take the seeds and some of them germinate and grow well since they are adapted to this region.
 But I do not know what kind of apples I get when an apple tree grows from seed.
 I can also make cuttings from the wild mother tree and I know the apple coming out of it.